d-kja/secret-shop/README.md

 ## How to use

-Oh that's simple, just open a terminal and change the folder to the one containing the script and do the following.
+Open a terminal and change the folder to the one containing the script that ends with `.py` and do the following.
 Let's say mine is inside the `Downloads` folder

+Small remimder, the game needs to be open and **visible** with the Secret shop open as well, as I'm using OpenCV with Pillow it takes screenshots of your screen to find the elements in the sauce folder.
+You aren't going to be able to use your mouse for a while, so it's something that you start and leave it running while you do some chores.
+You can change the amount of loops/runs that the script does by changing the `limit` variable/field in the `automate.py` file

 ```
 cd Downloads/secret-shop